Home > Biking

 A closer look at the silicone foam material used in the ESI Chunky grips; (photo/Jeremy Benson)

 Silicone foam grips are popular for cross-country riding and touring, as they tend to be lighter weight and provide comfortable cushioning.
-Given the silicone material, most of these tend to be slide-on designs which are less convenient to install and remove.
+Given the silicone material, most of these tend to be slide-on designs, which are less convenient to install and remove.
 The silicone material is also more prone to damage in the even of a crash.
+There are some lock-on silicone grips on the market as well, which simplifies the installation and removal process.

 Patterns

 The texture and pattern of each design are unique.
-Some grips combine multiple textures in targeted areas around the grip to provide varying cushioning or grip characteristics.
+Some grips combine multiple textures in targeted areas around the grip to provide varying cushioning or grip characteristics and moisture management.

 Looking at different textures in patterns in mountain bike grips